borntofrappe/rho/README.md

 - make the list stateful to rotate the custom icon as the tile is collapsed/expanded

 - add an empty `trailing` field to replace the default visual, the arrow icon provided by flutter

+### sliver_lists

+> refactor ListView widgets to use slivers and a custom scroll view